Writing Certificates > The Writer's Spotlight > Winter 2024

 Student Writing News

-• Spencer Fleury wrote an essay in Peter Fish’s nature writing class that was published here.
+- Spencer Fleury wrote an essay in Peter Fish's nature writing class titled "Sunk Costs and Hot Springs" that was published by The Smart Set.

 Congratulations to all of the students who wrote in with exciting news of publications and awards!